isaacs/node-lru-cache/README.md

 // required if certain other fields are set. const options = {
   // the number of most recently used items to keep.
-  // note that we may store fewer items than this if sizeMax is hit.
+  // note that we may store fewer items than this if maxSize is hit.
   max: 500,

-  // if you wish to track item size, you must provide a sizeMax
+  // if you wish to track item size, you must provide a maxSize
   // note that we still will only keep up to max *actual items*,
   // so size tracking may cause fewer than max items to be stored.
-  // At the extreme, a single item of sizeMax size will cause everything
+  // At the extreme, a single item of maxSize size will cause everything
   // else in the cache to be dropped when it is added.
 Use with caution!
   // Note also that size tracking can negatively impact performance,
   // though for most cases, only minimally.
-  sizeMax: 5000,
+  maxSize: 5000,

   // function to calculate size of items.  useful if storing strings or
   // buffers or other items where memory size depends on the object itself.